Deydu/Delovi/README.md

 ## How to build on Microsoft Windows

 * Only Visual Studio 2013 and Visual Studio 2015 and only 32 bit builds are supported.
-* You need Qt 4.8 (at least 4.8.5), Boost 1.56, and CMake 2.8 or 3.3.
+* You need Qt 4.8, Boost, and CMake:
+  * Qt: at least 4.8.5, recommended 4.8.7
+  * Boost: at least 1.56, recommended 1.59 or newer
+  * CMake: at least 2.8 (for Visual Studio 2013) or 3.3 (for Visual Studio 2015)
 * Qt:
   * Build Qt:
-    * Since Qt 4.8.6 won't build on Windows using Visual Studio 2015 out of the box there are some modifications to be made in order to build Qt.
-See http://stackoverflow.com/questions/32848962/how-to-build-qt-4-8-6-with-visual-studio-2015-without-official-support for how to do that.
+	* Using Visual Studio 2015 Qt 4.8.7 won't compile out of the box.
+There are some modifications to be made.
+Download the patch file from https://fami.codefreak.ru/mirrors/qt/unofficial_builds/qt4.8.7-msvc2015/02-fix_build_with_msvc2015-45e8f4ee.diff and apply the changes.
-    * Then use these steps to build Qt:
+    * Then use these steps to build Qt (replace ? with appropriate number):
-      * Open the VS2015 x86 Native Tools Command Prompt and run:
+      * Open the VS201? x86 Native Tools Command Prompt and run:
       ```
+        >set QTDIR=C:\Qt\4.8.7
-        >set QTDIR=C:\Qt\4.8.6
+        >set QMAKESPEC=win32-msvc201?
         >cd /D %QTDIR%
+        >nmake confclean
-        >configure.exe -debug-and-release -make nmake -opensource -ltcg -qt-sql-sqlite -no-qt3support -platform win32-msvc2015 -qt-zlib -qt-libpng -qt-libmng -qt-libtiff -qt-libjpeg -no-dsp -no-vcproj -mmx -3dnow -sse -sse2 -no-openssl -no-dbus -no-phonon -no-webkit -script -scripttools -no-declarative -arch windows -qt-style-windowsxp -qt-style-windowsvista -mp
+        >configure.exe -debug-and-release -make nmake -opensource -ltcg -qt-sql-sqlite -no-qt3support -platform win32-msvc201? -qt-zlib -qt-libpng -qt-libmng -qt-libtiff -qt-libjpeg -no-dsp -no-vcproj -mmx -3dnow -sse -sse2 -no-openssl -no-dbus -no-phonon -no-webkit -script -scripttools -no-declarative -arch windows -qt-style-windowsxp -qt-style-windowsvista -mp -confirm-license -dont-process
+        >qmake -r QT_BUILD_PARTS="libs tools"
+        >nmake
       ```
+      * This will skip building demos and examples saving compile time and space on your harddisk.
+(See also: https://wiki.qt.io/How_to_prevent_Qt_from_compiling_code_examples)
   * For building Delovi some environment variables need to be set (replace ? with appropriate number):
     * `QTDIR` must contain the path to the Qt directory, e.g. `C:\Qt\4.8.?`
     * `QMAKESPEC` must contain: `win32-msvc201?`
 * Boost:
   * Build Boost:
     * Use these steps to build Boost (replace ? with appropriate number):
-      * Open the VS201? x86 Native Tools Command Prompt and run:
+      * Open the VS2013 x86 Native Tools Command Prompt and run:
       ```
-        >set BOOSTDIR=C:\Boost\1.5?.0
+        >set BOOST_DIR=C:\Boost\1.?.0
-        >cd /D %BOOSTDIR%
+        >cd /D %BOOST_DIR%
-        >bootstrap.bat
+        >bootstrap.bat vc12
-        >b2 --prefix=_prefix --exec-prefix=_eprefix --libdir=lib32-msvc201? --stagedir=_stagedir --build-type=complete --build-dir=_builddir
+        >b2 --prefix=_prefix --exec-prefix=_eprefix --stagedir=_stagedir --build-type=complete --build-dir=_builddir toolset=msvc-12.0
       ```
+      * Or open the VS2015 x86 Native Tools Command Prompt and run:
+      ```
+        >set BOOST_DIR=C:\Boost\1.?.0
+        >cd /D %BOOST_DIR%
+        >bootstrap.bat vc14
+        >b2 --prefix=_prefix --exec-prefix=_eprefix --stagedir=_stagedir --build-type=complete --build-dir=_builddir toolset=msvc-14.0
+      ```
+      * After building the generated library files can be found in `%BOOST_DIR%\_stagedir\lib\`.
+It's probably best to move them from there to e.g. `%BOOST_DIR%\lib_X86\`.
   * For building Delovi some environment variables need to be set:
-    * `BOOSTDIR` must contain the path to the Boost directory, e.g. `C:\Boost\1.56.0`
+    * `BOOST_DIR` must contain the path to the Boost directory, e.g. `C:\Boost\1.59.0`.
-    * Because the CMake configuration of this solution requires the Boost libraries to be found in `%BOOSTDIR%\lib_%Platform%`, the variable `Platform` must contain `X86` for 32 bit builds and `X64` for 64 bit builds.
+    * `BOOST_INCLUDEDIR` must contain the include path.
+Usually this could be set to `BOOST_DIR` as well.
+    * `BOOST_LIBRARYDIR` must contain the path to the Boost libraries.
-* Since CMake is required to build the solution the environment variable `PATH` needs to contain the path to the CMake executable.
+* Because CMake is required to build the solution the environment variable `PATH` needs to contain the path to the CMake executable.
 * For patching the generated `CMakeCache.txt` you need the patch tool:
   * Because the CMake generated file `CMakeCache.txt` doesn't contain all the recommended compile and link flags there's a patch file `CMakeCache.patch` that can be applied to the fresly generated `CMakeCache.txt`.
   * For this to work the patch tool (known from the Linux world) is required.